behnamac/project_portfolio_website/README.md

 ## Features
 - **Responsive Layout**: Ensures compatibility with desktop, tablet, and mobile screens.
 - **JavaScript Interactivity**: Engages users with dynamic elements.
-- **Organized CSS with BEM**: Provides a logical and modular styling approach.
 - **User-Friendly Design**: Clean and simple interface.

 ---